LD4P/sinopia_sample_profiles/cohort-profiles/Harvard/Harvard Rare Materials Profiles/Readme.md

 # Harvard Library, Houghton Library Rare Materials/Incunables Sinopia Profiles

 This page includes Sinopia Editor profiles and resource templates created and customized to support linked data description of incunables resources at the Houghton Library, Harvard University.
-These profiles and resource templates were largely derived from LD4P set of core resource templates (https://github.com/LD4P/ld4ptemplates) and rare materials specific profile and resource template work developed by Yale University and the Harry Ransom Center at the University of Texas.
+These profiles and resource templates were largely derived from the LD4P set of core resource templates (https://github.com/LD4P/ld4ptemplates) and rare materials-specific profile and resource template work developed by Yale University and the Harry Ransom Center at the University of Texas.
+The profiles and resource templates include BIBFRAME modeling based on Library of Congress profiles and integrates Art and Rare Materials (ARM) BIBFRAME Ontology Extension (https://github.com/Art-and-Rare-Materials-BF-Ext/ARM-ontology/) modeling as needed.

-## Starting-point templates
+## Starting-point Resource Templates

-The following starting-point templates are available in production Sinopia as of August 2020:
+The following starting-point Resource Templates are available in production Sinopia as of August 2020:

 * Harvard Rare Materials Work (BIBFRAME) - unnested
 rt id: harvard:RT:bf2:RareMat:Work:unnested